-Fig 3.
-Dry matter production of cover crops in short term (3 months) and medium term (6 months) fallow in southern Ethiopian Highlands
+Figure 3.
+Dry matter production of cover crops in short term (3 months) and medium term (6 months) fallow in southern Ethiopian Highlands. and found that their decisions varied according to the agroecological niches available on their farms and their socioeconomic situations.
 A farmer who needs a fast growing legume cover crop for short-term fallow periods finds that Crotalaria and Vetch are the best options.
 On the other hand, a farmer wishing to improve his land with a medium-term fallow fares best with Tephrosia or Crotalaria.
 We found that, as farmers are usually attracted by short-term benefits, the inclusion of field peas and faba beans, as multipurpose legumes having a low N harvest index, improved the levels of adoption.
-The use of good rotations cannot be over-emphasized.
+The use of good rotations cannot be over-emphasised.
 Step 4.
-Improve soil nutrient status through judicious application of mineral fertilizers

-Organic fertilizers cannot fully cover nutrient demands and therefore need to be supplemented by mineral fertilizers.
-Nutrients other than nitrogen and phosphorus could be in deficit in organic inputs, so supplementation by mineral fertilizers is required.
+Improve soil nutrient status through judicious application of mineral fertilisers Organic fertilisers cannot fully cover nutrient demands and therefore need to be supplemented by mineral fertilisers.
+Nutrients other than nitrogen and phosphorus could be in deficit in organic inputs, so supplementation by mineral fertilisers is required.
 In some calcareous soils addition of 5 kg/ha zinc could give significantly higher yield than 100 kg/ha of N or P (Marschner, 1995).
-Moreover, current blanket fertilizer recommendations should be adjusted to specific soils, crops and agroecology so as to improve efficiency in using these nutrients.
+Moreover, current blanket fertiliser recommendations should be adjusted to specific soils, crops and agroecology so as to improve efficiency in using these nutrients.
+Conclusion Soil fertility management is a continuous process.
+Besides addressing current nutrient deficiencies, other measures are also needed to ensure sustainable soil productivity.
+The farmers collaborating in this pilot project have now gone on to

-Fig. 4.
+Figure 4.
 A well-managed farm in southern Ethiopia with integration of soil conservation measures, trees and high value crops.